 Our campaign so far

-- The Welsh government recently announced a review process for accessing drugs on the NHS, following campaigning by Target Ovarian Cancer and many active campaigners in Wales.
+- The Welsh government reviewed the process for accessing drugs on the NHS following campaigning by Target Ovarian Cancer and campaigners in Wales.
 Wales now has a New Treatment Fund and women living in Wales can access niraparib (Zejula®) as a result.

 Stay up to date